MicrosoftDocs/intellicode/docs/intellicode-faq.md

 ## Q. Is this experience only available in Visual Studio and for C#?

 The experience was shown at Build 2018 in Visual Studio 2017 on a C# codebase.

+At EuroPython 2018 we released an experience for Visual Studio Code on Python codebases.

-However, we look forward to expanding IntelliCode to more languages and tools in the Visual Studio family in the future.
+We look forward to expanding IntelliCode to more languages and tools in the Visual Studio family in the future.

 ## Q. <a name="whynointellisense"/> I can't see the IntelliCode suggestions in my C# editing experience - what's happening?